techidaily/site-win11/source/_posts/step-by-step-to-build-secure-hardware-removal-icon.md

 ![The Safely Remove Hardware context menu option](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/safely-remove-hardware-option.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/-Bov2KfWQ_Y?si=MnVczisgeJ-sGW2r" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  That option can be easily removed from the context menu if you decide not to keep it there.
 To remove it, return to the registry key specified in step three above; right-click the**Safely Remove Hardware** key you added and select**Delete** .
 Then select**Yes** to delete the key.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/-yZKNLxj3po?si=-RbF6nCJEVlHWP-M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Utilize the Safely Remove Hardware Dialog Faster on Windows